 Other than that, it’s mostly a question of if the very high price point that comes with this device is worth it.

-If you have a very spacious area or lots of potential interference, then something like this could be a must buy just for you to have stable internet throughout the house, but otherwise, you will likely get more bang for your buck from a lower priced router.
+If you have a very spacious area or lots of potential interference like concrete walls, then something like this could be a must buy just for you to have stable internet throughout the house, but otherwise, you will likely get more bang for your buck from a lower priced router.

 In terms of full-home solutions, this router stands at the top as it sits.
 If you can afford the price tag, you can easily make this system work for the entirety of most homes without running into lag.